 Mobile network operators and device owners flag the status of these devices, so others can avoid them.
 For example, if the device is reported stolen, we share the information and recommend the device is blocked from network access and not bought, sold, repaired, insured or used in any way – then potentially return it to the rightful owner.

 There is a range of use cases as to why devices are flagged using their IMEIs.
 Besides lost/stolen and fraudulently obtained, another common reason is that the device is faulty/broken.

 This information is valuable in the collective fight not just against device crime, but digital fraud and security issues too.
-Consumers, businesses, local law enforcement and customs and excise teams all benefit from accessing this information.
+Consumers, businesses, local law enforcement, as well as customs and excise teams, all benefit from accessing this information.

 - Join a device crime prevention ecosystem to deter criminals from targeting your devices

 - Flagged devices can be blocked on operator networks, making devices less valuable and discouraging criminals from targeting devices